ibm-cloud-docs/secrets-manager/vault-api.md

 | `access_groups[]`    | **Required.** The access groups that define the capabilities of the service ID and API key that are generated for an `iam_credentials` secret. |
 | `ttl`    |  **Required.** The time-to-live (TTL) or lease duration to assign to generated credentials.
 The value can be either an integer that specifies the number of seconds, or the string representation of a duration, such as `120m` or `24h`. |
 | `labels[]` | Labels that you can use to filter for secrets in your instance.
 Up to 30 labels can be added. |
-{: caption="Create secret request parameters - IAM credentials" caption-side="top"}
+{: caption="Create secret request parameters - IAM credentials" caption-side="bottom"}
 {: #vault-create-secret-params-iam-creds}
 {: tab-title="IAM credentials"}
 {: tab-group="vault-create-secret-params"}